Visceral-Project/EvaluateSegmentation/README.md

 segmentPath:	path (or URL) to image being evaluated.
 URLs should be enclosed with quotations.
 -th threshold:	before evaluation convert fuzzy images to binary using the given threshold.
 -xml xmlpath:	path to xml file where results should be saved.
+-nostreaming:	Don't use streaming filter!
+Streaming filter is used to handle very large images.
+Use this option with small images (up to 200X200X200 voxels) to avoid time efort related with streaming.
 -help:		more information
 -use metriclist:this option can be used to specify which metrics should be used.